aplteam/Tatin/docs/FirstStepsWithTatin.md

 When accessing assets you are advised to always use the `GetFullPath2AssetsFolder` function.
 Why?
 Imagine the following scenario as an example: you've loaded packages into a clear workspace, set `⎕WSID` and then saved that WS.
 Later you make sure that the assets folder of the package becomes a sibling of the workspace.
 You might than move the WS with the assets folder elsewhere, even on a different machine.
 The expression `HOME,'/',ASSETS` would then fail.

-The function would not find `HOME` and there return just `ASSETS`, and that allows you to still access the assets sucessfully.
+In such a case the function would not find `HOME` and therefore return just `ASSETS`, and that allows you to still access the assets sucessfully.

 ##### HOME